 Brendon Marotta first became interested in filmmaking at age fourteen, after watching a film critic break down the original Star Wars trilogy shot by shot.
 In high school, he began working as a P.A. on low-budget horror films and directed and edited over thirty short video projects.
 Brendon graduated from the University of the North Carolina School of the Arts in 2010 with a B.F.A. in film editing & sound, where he worked in every major role on a film set.

-Brendon has spoken across the world at multiple conferences including the International Congress for Association for Prenatal and Perinatal Psychology, International Conference on Men’s Issues, and International Symposium on Genital Autonomy and Children’s Right’s.
+Brendon has spoken across the world at multiple conferences including Yale University, the International Congress for Association for Prenatal and Perinatal Psychology, International Conference on Men’s Issues, and International Symposium on Genital Autonomy and Children’s Right’s.